kagiko/vaultwarden-wiki/Which-container-image-to-use.md

 ## Historical images

 Prior to the addition of multidb support in version 1.17.0, MySQL and PostgreSQL support was only included in separate database-specific images.
-You can still find these in Docker Hub for older versions of bitwarden_rs, but they shouldn't be used anymore:
+You can still find these in Docker Hub, and they are still updated for now.
+However, the database-specific images will be removed in the future, so you should transition to using the unified `bitwardenrs/server` image.

 * [`bitwardenrs/server-mysql`](https://hub.docker.com/r/bitwardenrs/server-mysql) - Debian-based `bitwarden_rs` image that includes support for MySQL only (not SQLite or PostgreSQL).
 * [`bitwardenrs/server-postgresql`](https://hub.docker.com/r/bitwardenrs/server-postgresql) - Debian-based `bitwarden_rs` image that includes support for PostgreSQL only (not SQLite or MySQL).

 ## Historical tags

 Prior to the addition of multi-arch image support in version 1.16.0, all arch-specific images had individual arch-specific tags.
-You can still find these in Docker Hub for older versions of bitwarden_rs, but they shouldn't be used anymore:
+As of 2021-01-14, these tags have been removed, since many users still ended up pulling these old tags due to following outdated tutorials or not reading the release notes.

 * `raspberry` - Armv7hf image that should run on Raspberry Pi 2 or newer and possibly on any other compatible boards.
 This image won't run on Raspberry Pi 1 or Raspberry Pi Zero as those use armv6 CPU.